grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 #### Add Annotations

 In this section, we can Link a dashboard and panel to our Alert.
-For that, click **Link Dashboard and panel** button t
+For that, click **Link Dashboard and panel** button.

 Linking an alert to a panel will add an annotation to the panel when the status of your alert changes.
 If you don’t have a panel already, and since this is optional, you can skip this step for now and link it after you have finished configuring the alert.